-Hello friends, and welcome to Day 2 of Summer Dessert Week wherein I share with you how to make this incredibly tender whipping cream pound cake.
+Hello friends!
+Today I’m going to share with you how to make this incredibly tender whipping cream pound cake recipe.

-This recipe is based on a recipe I’ve been playing with and modifying for years.
+This melt in your mouth whipped cream pound cake is based on a one I’ve been playing with and modifying for years.
 You can find that original pound cake recipe on my site.

-Should you care at all, I wanted to let you guys know that this is the second version of my famous-in-my-own-mind pound cake recipe.
+Should you care at all, I wanted to let you guys know that this is the second version of my famous-in-my-own-mind pound cake.

-The first version is pretty excellent as is, but I made a few modifications:
+The first version of my pound cake recipe is pretty excellent as is, but I made a couple of modifications:

 - I used a mixture of 2 parts white sugar and 1 part brown sugar (I used Summer Dessert Week’s sponsor, Dixie Crystals Brown Sugar)